-You can also make a new garden layout and design how you want your yard to look in the spring and throughout the summer.
-While you’re stuck indoors it’s also the perfect time to begin ordering seed packets and other gardening supplies that you’ll need in the next growing season.
+You can also make a new garden layout and design how you want your yard to look in the early spring and throughout the late summer.
+While you’re stuck indoors during the cold temperatures, it’s also the right time to begin ordering seed packets and other gardening supplies you’ll need in the next growing season and future planting dates.

 Winter gardening sounds like a myth, but with these tips you can see that there is still plenty you can do.
-Don’t ignore your garden until Spring, that just makes getting it going again that much more work.
+Don’t ignore your garden until Spring or warmer weather that just makes getting it going again that much more work.

 You can also find gardening products I use in my videos here <---